 - Assisted over 100 companies in innovation and translation activities

-We will continue to support our members in the RegenMed community and 2012 has so far been a busy year for Regener8.
+We will continue to support our industry, academic and clinical members in the RegenMed community.
 Operationally, we have consolidated our links with the Medical Technologies Innovation and Knowledge Centre (IKC) to form a strategic alliance of the two organisations – funded by the Technology Strategy Board, EPSRC and BBSRC.
 This has enabled us to improve our integration with the wider UK medical technologies community whilst retaining our focus on the translation of regenerative technologies into therapies.

 - National influencing – Regener8 has a very strong membership base in both industry and academic settings and this will be used to further develop our national role and national platform.